syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/save-pdf-file/to-azure-blob-storage.md

     string document = jsonData["documentId"];

-    //Connection String of Storage Account
-    string _connectionString = "Your Connection string from Azure";

     // Create a BlobServiceClient object by passing the connection string.
     BlobServiceClient blobServiceClient = new BlobServiceClient(_connectionString);

-    // Get a reference to the container string _containerName = "Your container name in Azure";

     // Get a reference to the container BlobContainerClient containerClient = blobServiceClient.GetBlobContainerClient(_containerName);